wirzka/CharlieTheSniffer/README.md

 Just to clarify, the first number row (0-3), are bytes (It indicates, the second number row are bits.
 Giving that, this is the map that we must follow to gather the right information from the TCP header.
 For example, we will need to know what will be the source port and the destination port of the given packet.
 In this case, we will have to fetch from the header the first 16 bytes for the former and the second 16 bytes for the latter.
 And so on for every other information that we will need.

 ### IP Packet
 The Internet Protocol packet is similar to the TCP packet, it is composed by a header and a payload.
-So we will have again the map to follow.
+Obviously, the packet fields will differ but the logic will be the same.

 Give it a look (source: [RFC 791](https://tools.ietf.org/html/rfc791)):

 ![IP Header structure issued by RFC](./img/ipheader.PNG)